THE UNIVERSITY OF TENNESSEE

 2. Medical Certification Option.

-The department head may require medical certification to support the request for family and medical leave.
+A medical certification may be required to support the request for family and medical leave.
 This is to be completed by the physician and returned to HR.

 3. Recording FML Leave

 An employee who takes leave that is designated as medical leave must first exhaust, in order, all unused compensatory time, sick leave, annual leave, and personal leave.
 However, an employee may opt to retain up to five (5) days or 40 hours of sick leave, whichever is less.
 Once the employee has exhausted his or her paid leave, he or she will go on unpaid leave for the remainder of the medical leave period.

 4. Maintaining the FML Leave Record; Reporting Deadline.

 The department maintains a record of the dates of FML absences (whether the employee has accumulated and is using paid sick leave or not) on the employee’s timesheet.
 The twelve-week per twelve-month period allowed is measured from the first day of FML.

 5. Deeming FML When No Request is Made by the Employee.